AbdoKamel777/Nuke_Extensions/README.md

 # Nuke_Extensions

-These Tools work only with Python 3 and Nuke 15 and NOT
+These Tools work only with Python 3 and Nuke 15 !!

 installing :